wassermanlab/OpenFlexTyper/README.md

 ./install.sh
 ```

-flextyper is located inside the build directory.
+Accept the packages installation, as a result, flextyper is located inside the build directory.

 ## A little paragraph